joedefen/dwipe/README.md

 The write rate and estimating remaining times are shown when wiping a device.
 Due to write queueing, the initial rates may be inflated, final rates are deflated, and the times are optimistic.

+The 'W' (Wiped) and 's' (partly wiped) states are disk persistent.
+For those states, more information is provided about the wipe including when and percent complete.

 ### The Help Screen
 When **?** is typed, the help screen looks like: